 It Takes Effort

 Remember how long it took to learn how to downhill ski, dance the tango, or bake that perfect soufflé?
 Painting is no different.
 It requires practice.
 If we want to get better, then we can’t let ourselves believe we won’t have to work at it.
 The awesome thing is that if we are doing something we enjoy, it won’t feel like work at all.
-But it still takes discipline.
-If you can figure out how to carve out twenty minutes or an hour a day to watch a painting lesson online or to work on a drawing or painting, it will make 13 a huge difference.
+However, it still takes discipline.
+If you can figure out how to carve out twenty minutes or an hour a day to watch a painting lesson online or to work on a drawing or painting, it will make a huge difference.
 If my great-grandma didn’t have a goal or set up a regular practice to reach it, there is no way she would have achieved what she did.

 What Is Your Goal?

 Knowing what you want out of a painting practice is key to deciding how to go about creating one.
 Is your goal to master acrylic painting and sell your artwork online or in galleries?
 Is your goal to become proficient in multiple painting mediums: watercolor, acrylic, oil, gouache, egg tempura.
 Are you interested in painting for your personal enjoyment or to improve your mental health?
 Do you want to meet new people by joining painting groups to wrap painting into your social life?
 Do you want to learn how to paint outside?
 There is no right or wrong answer.
-It is personal to you.
-But it’s 14 important to answer this question.
+It is personal to you, but it’s still important to answer this question.
 What are your goals regarding your ventures in painting?

 Get Your Calendar Out